 The benefit of having an on chip PLL is that in most applications a high precision clock source is not required.
-The impact of aperture jitter on the ADC's performance is reduced dramatically by the jitter clean-up properties of the PLL, which ensures that any RMS jitter outside of the PLL bandwidth is attenuated.
+The external clock's contribution to aperture jitter is reduced dramatically by the jitter clean-up properties of the PLL, which ensures that any RMS jitter outside of the PLL bandwidth is attenuated.
 The PLL also significantly relaxes the input clock duty cycle requirements, accepting input clock duty cycles of 20% to 80%.